-Islamophobia has increased in the last years, in part, due to terrorist attacks perpetrated by jihadist groups.
-This phenomenon might be a source of stress, being particularly problematic for pregnant (Muslim) women.
+ABSTRACT: Islamophobia has increased in recent years which can be partly attributed to terrorist attacks perpetrated by jihadist groups.
+Islamophobia might be a source of stress, being problematic for pregnant (Muslim) women.
 We examine how stress generated by the 2017 Catalonia (Spain) attacks affected the health of newborns whose mothers are from a Muslim country (as the perpetrators).
 We use a difference-in-differences-in-differences model comparing newborns whose mothers come from a Muslim country and are residing in a municipality directly affected by the attacks, to other newborns, before-after the attacks.
-Results show that the share of low-birthweight babies and deliveries with complications raise significantly by 23.77%, and 13.02%.
-We document a significant increase in Islamophobia and in emotional distress in our group of interest.
-We conclude that Islamophobia-related stress is possibly one of the channels affecting health at birth.
+Results show that the share of low-birth-weight babies and deliveries with complications raise significantly by 23.77%, and 13.02%.
+We document a significant increase in Islamophobia and in emotional distress in our treated group.
+We conclude that one of the channels contributing to the deterioration of those newborns health is the stress faced by their mothers that resulted from the increase in Islamophobia.